-Agencies should think through their proposed contract relationship thoroughly, and specifically draft the relationship they want to exist.
+Agencies should understand their proposed contract relationship thoroughly, and specifically draft the relationship they want to exist.
 Agencies should use the Technology Contract template found on the ITD IT Procurement webpage.
 For contracts over $500,000 that are required to follow N.D.C.C.
-54-35-15.2(10), an agency shall use the sample contract as the basis for their contract and any changes to the template will need to be reviewed by the agency, ITD and OMB in consulation with the Attorney General's Office.
+54-35-15.2(10), an agency shall use the technology contract template as the basis for their contract and any changes to the template need to be reviewed by the agency, ITD and OMB in consulation with the Office of the Attorney General.

 An agency-generated contract using the Technology Contract template, while strongly recommended, is not always required.
-In some instances, such as license and maintenance agreements, a vendor's standard contract form may be used.
+In some instances, such as license and maintenance agreements, a vendor's standard contract may be used.
 Provisions of a vendor contract that do not comply with state requirements must be amended.
 These agreements are typically found as attachments to the template contract.
 Consult with your agency Attorney General counsel for review and recommended amendments to vendor contracts.

 Roles and responsibilities of all parties of the contract should be clearly defined.
-Ensure that all aspects of the contract performance and delivery requirements are specifically identified and assigned to the proper parties.
-Information technology contracts may involve more than one vendor and several state personnel making it extremely important to identify and assign the contract responsibilities.
+Ensure all aspects of the contract performance and delivery requirements are specifically identified and assigned to the proper parties.
+IT contracts may involve more than one vendor and several state personnel making it extremely important to identify and assign the contract responsibilities.
 Do not make assumptions.
 Clarify and incorporate all requirements in the contract.